Maroon 5 cancels Super Bowl halftime news conference

 The NFL announced Tuesday that “the artists will let their show do the talking as they prepare to take the stage this Sunday.”

-Maroon 5, with frontman Adam Levine, will be joined by Atlanta-based rapper Big Boi and Travis Scott at halftime of the game between the Los Angeles Rams and New England Patriots.
+Maroon 5, with frontman Adam Levine, will be joined by former Outkast member Big Boi and Houston rapper Travis Scott at halftime of the game between the Los Angeles Rams and New England Patriots.
 The NFL says instead of a news conference with the performers, it will use media platforms to show behind-the-scenes footage and content.

 While Maroon 5 did not give a reason for its decision, it comes as some entertainers have said social injustice needs to be addressed during the Super Bowl.